truefoundry/elasti/README.md

 We will build and publish our Operator changes.

-1. Go into operator directory.
+1. Go into the operator directory.
-2. Run build and publish command.
+2. Run the build and publish command.
 ```bash
 make docker-buildx IMG=ramantehlan/elasti-operator:v1alpha1
 ```

-> Once your changes are published, you can re-deploy in your cluster.
+> Once your changes are published, you can re-deploy them in your cluster.

 # Configuration
 TBA